tc39/proposal-smart-pipelines/readme.md

 ```

 ### Inner functions
-Both the topic expression and the body expression of a pipeline may contain nested inner functions.
+Both the topic expression and the body of a pipeline may contain nested inner functions.
 The lines in the following are equivalent:
 ```js
 do { const $ = …; settimeout(() => $ * 500) }
 … |> settimeout(() => # * 500)
 ```

 ### Deeply nested pipelines
-Both the topic expression and the body expression of a pipeline may contain nested inner functions.
+Both the topic expression and the body of a pipeline may contain nested inner functions.
 This is not encouraged, but it is still permitted.
 All lines in the following are equivalent:
 ```js
 do { const $ = …; settimeout(() => f($) * 500) }
 do { const $ = …; settimeout(() => f($) |> # * 500) }